 The design also makes it very easy to rinse out and clean, and it features a handle to help you pour the contents of the potty out without messing anything on your hands.

-This potty has a high splash guard, so it will be suitable for a little boy or girl.
-It also features a large seating area, which is really comfortable for your child to sit on it.
+This sturdy potty has a high splash guard, so it will be suitable for a little boy or girl.
+Unlike some travel potty seats, it also features a large seating area, which is really comfortable for your child to sit on it.

 Potty Training FAQS